bjyoung/Close-Multiple-Tabs/README.md

 1. Right-click on the `Close Multiple Tabs` folder > `Compress to ZIP file`.
 If you don't have that option, use any compression method to ZIP the folder.
 1. Rename the ZIP file extension to `.aseprite-extension`
 1. Double-click the `.aseprite-extension` file to install the extension.

+## Limitations

+- Due to the limited tab options in the Aseprite API, there are several slight side effects
+- The plugin creates the dummy file and a dummy frame in order to determine which tabs it should close, then removes them
+  - Sometimes you can see the dummy file being removed
+  - This causes the active tab becomes "modified" after closing multiple tabs
+- If any of the tabs to be closed are also modified, you cannot use the "Cancel" button in the save dialog - it will lead to an infinite loop

 ## Links